Category Archives: Mods & Projects

 More Changes to Ham Radio

-If you follow my Facebook page, then you may remember that I relocated my Icom ID-5100A ham radio display to its third home about a year ago.
-It started in front of the gear shift in 2016, moved to the … Continue reading
+NOTE: I now have a dedicated ham radio website, KE4WMF.com.
+Click here to see how my crazy setup has grown.
+If you follow my Facebook page, then you may remember that I relocated my Icom ID-5100A ham radio display to … Continue reading

 DIY Awning